spurin/hsp-ngs-panel-comparison/README.md

 # hsp-ngs-panel-comparison

+A list of genes associated with Hereditary Spastic Paraplegia/Paraparesis and corresponding HSP Panel tests that are offered by private and public institutions.
+Some institutes search for the most common gene markers whilst others also include known Genes that exhibit similar symptoms.
+YMMV :-)

-A comparison table for HSP Next Generation Sequence Panel Tests, Pull requests for updates are welcome
+Pull requests for updates are welcome

 | Gene | Genes Therapy | Liverpool Womens |
 | ---- |:-------------:| ----------------:|